spe1020/asknostr/CONTEXT.md

 When implementing features that could use existing NIPs, follow this decision framework:

 1. **Thorough NIP Review**: Before considering a new kind, always perform a comprehensive review of existing NIPs and their associated kinds.
-Use the `nostr__read_nips_index` tool to get an overview, and then `read_nip` and `read_kind` to investigate any potentially relevant NIPs or kinds in detail.
+Use the `nostr__read_nips_index` tool to get an overview, and then `nostr__read_nip` and `nostr__read_kind` to investigate any potentially relevant NIPs or kinds in detail.
 The goal is to find the closest existing solution.

 2. **Prioritize Existing NIPs**: Always prefer extending or using existing NIPs over creating custom kinds, even if they require minor compromises in functionality.